kibuchijw/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 	* You are not allowed to use `var`
 ### 12. Object
 * Update given script to replace the value `12` with `89`:
 	* You are not allowed to use `var`
+### 13. Add file
+* A function that returns the addition of 2 integers.
+	* The function must be visible from outside
+	* The name of the function must be `add`
+	* You are not allowed to use `var`